© 2018. By Luis A. Marrero, M.A. RODP, LLP

 A meaningful approach would prevent the organization from wasting time playing the blame game (Berne 2004).
 Instead, team members are coached to focus and follow meaningful values and behaviors to improve conditions.
 This phase is a test of character and values where virtuosity and profitability can either be opposing or balanced weights on a values scale.

 - Shutdown/Divestiture happens when the turnaround fails.
 Because lives are affected by closures and divestitures (e.g., investors, customers, employees, and suppliers) I recommend the leading role of LOD, MCA and positive OD approaches, supported by the classical method.
 Following values that help affected parties transition whole and humanely should play a prominent role.

-To complement Watkin’s STAR Model, the LOD follows the logotelogy five phases or process steps of the AVR Method©.
+To complement Watkin’s STAR Model, the LOD follows the logotelogy seven phases or process steps of the AVR Method©.

 The stages are forming, storming, norming, and performing.
 Others have added “outperforming and adjourning” to these stages of group and organizational development.